I'm a provider

 Transcatheter aortic valve implantation (TAVI).
 TAVI has been developed in response to this unmet need and is intended as an alternative treatment for patients in whom surgery is not an option due to prohibitive surgical risk or for patients who are at high risk for open surgery.
 The procedure is performed percutaneously, most often through the transfemoral artery approach.
 It can also be done through the subclavian artery approach and transapically using mediastinoscopy.
 Balloon valvuloplasty is first performed in order to open up the stenotic area.
 This is followed by passage of a bioprosthetic artificial valve across the native aortic valve.
 The valve is initially compressed to allow passage across the native valve and is then expanded and secured to the underlying aortic-valve annulus.
 The procedure is performed on the beating heart without the need for cardiopulmonary bypass.

-There are at least two transcatheter aortic valve devices being tested.
-The Edwards SAPIEN heart-valve system™ (Edwards Lifesciences, Irvine, CA) is a tri-leaflet bioprosthetic porcine valve that is contained within a stainless steel frame.
-This device has been commercially available in Europe since 2007 but has not yet received U.S. Food and Drug Administration (FDA) approval in the US.
-There is currently a next generation version of this valve in testing, called the SAPIEN XT™ (Edwards Lifesciences, Irvine, CA), which has been redesigned with the intention of reducing procedural complications.
+There are at least two transcatheter aortic valve devices being used.
+The Edwards SAPIEN transcatheter heart-valve system™ (Edwards Lifesciences, Irvine, CA) is a tri-leaflet bioprosthetic porcine valve that is contained within a stainless steel frame.
+This device first received FDA approval in 2011, with expanded indications for approval granted in 2012 and 2013.

 The Medtronic CoreValve ReValving System™ is a second transcatheter valve system under testing.
 This device is a porcine bioprosthetic valve that is sewn within a self-expanding nitinol frame.
-It is inserted via the transfemoral artery approach and has also been inserted via the subclavian artery approach.
-This device has also been approved for use in Europe since 2007 but has not yet received FDA approval in the US.
+It is most commonly inserted via the transfemoral artery approach, but can also be inserted via a noniliofemoral approach (subclavian artery or direct aortic access).
+This device has also been approved for use in Europe since 2007 and received FDA approval in the United States in 2014.

-Transcatheter aortic valve replacement, performed via the transapical approach, may be considered medically necessary for patients with aortic stenosis when all of the following conditions are present:
+Transcatheter aortic valve replacement with an FDA-approved transcatheter heart valve system, performed via an approach consistent with the device’s FDA-approved labeling, may be considered medically necessary for patients with aortic stenosis (AS) when all of the following conditions are present:

 Transcatheter aortic valve replacement is considered investigational for all other indications, including but not limited to: